Sending Nudes: The Rules Of Safety

 Look, you can’t really trust anyone and anything.
 Apps have terms and conditions that no one really bothers to read, people have an uncanny talent of disappointing us and the only one really looking out for you should be you.
 With that said, no distinguishable features when you’re off sending nudes.
 That means no face, no birthmarks, no scars.
 Because if your photos and videos get out there, your last ditch effort to keep yourself untied is a meek, “That’s not me”—which is far less believable when everyone can clearly see your face.

 If you get a thrill from sending nudes, there is no shame in it.
 If it floats your boat, selfie your life away.
+And in a time and age when digital sexual interactions are the only physically safe ones we can partake in, there is no shame.
 But before you satisfy your carnal desires (and, inevitably, someone else’s), make sure it won’t figuratively come back and bite you in the ass.

 Art Alexandra Lara